AstraZeneca warns of higher costs as drug sales slide

 LONDON British drugmaker AstraZeneca (AZN.L) warned on Thursday of higher costs in 2013 as it invests through a slump in sales caused by a wave of patent expires on key medicines.

-The prediction that operating costs will now increase by a low-to-mid single digit percentage rate this year amounts to an effective cut in earnings guidance, analysts at Jefferies said.
+Analysts at Jefferies said the prediction that operating costs would now increase by a low-to-mid single digit percentage rate this year amounted to an effective cut in earnings guidance.

-Deutsche Bank said consensus full-year earnings forecasts could fall by a couple of percent.

-New Chief Executive Pascal Soriot is striving to turn around the business after a series of setbacks in research and a wave of patent expiries.
-He has warned that fixing Britain's second-biggest drugmaker will take several years.
+New Chief Executive Pascal Soriot is striving to turn around the business after a series of setbacks in research and a wave of patent expiries, but has warned that fixing Britain's second-biggest drugmaker will take several years.

 Soriot has set out a strategy of revamping research, accelerating certain development projects and striking deals, both to acquire smaller biotech companies and license in promising new medicines.